50 Secrets Your Pet Won’t Tell You

 You may think it’s nice to let me sleep all day, but too much nap time can affect my personality.

 A lot of behavioral problems can be solved by just taking your dog on a daily walk or by playing with your cat for 20 minutes every day.
+Here are 10 ways your pet could be making you sick.

 Since I’m an old dog, I get to eat whatever I want, yes?
 No!